-as $N \to \infty$.
-In other words, for such graphs and for a fixed connectivity $C \geq 2$, the mixing constant $\lambda(\alpha)$ does not deteriorate as $N \to \infty$; this is demonstrated numerically in \cref{sec.randomalpha}.
-If the connectivity matrix $\alpha$ was chosen this way (that is, not exactly as it was described in Section \ref{subsec.prelim.CLT}, but close enough), for large $N$ we would observe that $\lambda^2(\alpha) = \OO(C^{-1})$.
-The result in Section \ref{sec.non-asymptotic_analysis} thus shows that, under regularity assumptions on the state-space model, in order to obtain an $\alpha$-SMC algorithm that is stable, one does not need to increase the number of connections $C \geq 3$ with the total number of particles $N$ as long as $C$ is large enough.
-Note that if $\G_N$ is the undirected graph on $[1,N]$ where the vertex $i$ is connected to each vertex $j \in \{i-\floor{C/2}, i-\floor{C/2}+1, \ldots, i+\floor{C/2}\} \mod N$, the mixing constant $\lambda(\alpha)$ converges to one as $N \to \infty$, ultimately leading to poor performances.
-This is a variation of the ``local exchange" mechanism considered in \cite{heine2017fluctuations}, where the authors also show that one cannot expect such an algorithm to converge uniformly at rate $1/\sqrt{N}$.
+In other words, for such graphs and for a fixed connectivity $d \geq 2$, the mixing constant $\lambda(\alpha)$ does not deteriorate as $N \to \infty$; this is demonstrated numerically in \cref{sec.randomalpha}.
+If the connectivity matrix $\alpha$ was chosen this way, for large $N$ we would observe that $\lambda^2(\alpha) = \O(d^{-1})$. \cref{thm:non-asymptotic_stability} thus shows that, under regularity assumptions on the state-space model, in order to obtain an $\alpha$-sequential Monte Carlo algorithm that is stable, one does not need to increase the number of connections $d \geq 3$ with the total number of particles $N$ as long as $d$ is large enough.
+We conjecture that a similar result holds for randomised connectivity matrices as well.
+Note that if $\G_N$ is the undirected graph on $\{1, \dots, N \}$ where the vertex $i$ is connected to each vertex $j \in \{i\pm 1, \dots, i \pm \lfloor d/2 \rfloor\} \mod N$, the mixing constant $\lambda(\alpha)$ converges to one as $N \to \infty$, ultimately leading to poor performances.
+This is a variation of the local exchange mechanism considered in \cite{heine2017fluctuations}, where the authors indeed show that one cannot expect such an algorithm to converge uniformly at rate $N^{-1/2}$.